sudosoph/docs/content/topic-guides/platform-monitoring/graphite/_index.md

 {{% figure src="/docs/images/graphite-metrics-folders.png" %}}

 You can use this data to create graphs.
-For example: Varnish > content_type > text-html > status > 200 > time_taken > mean will show me the mean time it took to serve a successful html doc.
+For example: Varnish Cache > content_type > text-html > status > 200 > time_taken > mean will show me the mean time it took to serve a successful html doc.

 {{% figure src="/docs/images/graphite-metrics-create-graph.png" %}}